Is it possible to command the EPOS4 (or EPOS2) by Python?

 - Solution 2: pythonnet

-Another possible solution is the usage of "pythonnet" (which might be mainly intended for Windows based systems).
+Another possible solution is the usage of "pythonnet" (which has been developed for Windows based systems).

 The only thing which needed is to command the EPOS4 (or EPOS2) by Python is the package "pythonnet" (clr) and the EPOS .NET libraries.
 The former should be located in your working directory.